Georgia’s U.S. Senate Race Should Have Never Been This Close

 Sure, Warnock is progressive on issues that conservatives oppose, but the devil here is in details of race, a changing Georgia, white fears of status loss and a black candidate who they entrust to do the GOP’s white supremacist bidding.
 That’s how we got here, despite Warnock being so much more qualified than Walker that it’s maddening the comparison is even being voted on.

 And even knowing this, there’s still no guarantee Georgia will do the right thing.
-Should Warnock win—be it when the results are tallied or in a runoff—it’s still mortifying for us as a nation that it was ever this close.
+Should Warnock win, it’s still mortifying for us as a nation that it was ever this close.
 But in the event Walker wins, it’s a national shame.
 Either way, it should never have been this close.